Who do we trust?

 The curse of this survey is the choice of wording and lack of follow up questions.

-There are no set standard terms for what a “friend or peer” mean?
+There are no set standard terms for what a “friend or peer” means?
 Were they speaking about Facebook friends, Twitter, LinkedIn, coworkers?
 A Facebook “friend” is a title, nothing more.
-Being a “friend on Facebook” has no association with being a true friend or valued confidant.
+Being a “friend on Facebook” has no association with being a true friend or a valued confidant.
 No more than a Twitter “follower” is an actual follower of mine as if I’m leading some rapidly expanding cult.
 As they explain in the study the fact that most social networks are becoming more open, may decrease what they’re defining as “trust”.

-But is this true.
+But is this true?
 Search on your Twitter stream and you can count the number of peers seeking answers and opinions left and right.
 LinkedIn has an entire portal dedicated to asking strangers for opinions and answering questions.
-So how can we devalue our friends opinion so much?
+So how can we devalue our friend’s opinion so much?